Argobba

 - Notable Figures

-- Notable figures include religious leaders and community elders who have played significant roles in cultural preservation and leadership.
+- Prominent figures include religious leaders and local historians who have contributed to cultural preservation.

 - Cultural Innovations